zero-motorcycle-community/zero-log-parser/log_structure.md

 0x0000000c | 4          | Log entries count
 0x00000010 | *variable* | Log data begins

+The event log file appears to be a direct memory dump from a ring buffer.
+All logs export as 0x3ffff bytes in length.
+Bikes logs which exceed this offset begin overwriting themself from the top of the log data section.

 # BMS log file layout (*WIP*)